thottiamrp/modernweb-2019dec9/Labs/Ch05-JS/5objects/README.md

 1. Run from the command line using `node myHobbies`

+1. Once working mark your work as complete.

+##Bonus

 1. Create an object literal to represent one band:
     ```javascript
     let band1 = {